HaxeFlixel/flixel-ui/README.md

 </chrome>
 ```

 Here's what's happening.
 Let's say "ui/asset.png" is 400x50 pixels.
-In this case I scale it down first using the "<scale_src>" tag, which is unique to 9-slice-sprites.
+In this case I scale it down first using the ```<scale_src>``` tag, which is unique to 9-slice-sprites.
 The "to_height" property scales the asset to a target height (10% of the screen height in this case), and also scales the width proportionately.
 (You can also use "width" and "height" parameters instead).
 Whenever you scale an asset like this in a 9-slice sprite, the slice9 coordinates will be automatically be scaled to match the new scaled source material.
 Then, your final asset will be 9-slice scaled.